mjj6411770/nie_toolbox_shared/README.md

 ## Installation

-The analysis algorithm is based on Matlab.
+The analysis algorithm is written in MATLAB.
 Please install the following add-ons to test the package:

 ```matlab
     %% Signal processing toolbox